erenulas/Assembler/README.md

 The immediate values for ORI, ANDI, and ADDI, and the address value for JUMP can be negative.
 This assembler creates two output files.
-One of them will be used as input of logisim design and the other one will be used as the input of verilog design.
+One of them will be used as input of logisim design and the other one will be used as the input of verilog design.<br/>
+Sample assembly instructions that is compatible with this assembler are added below for you to have a better understanding of the proper assembly syntax.<br/>
+* LD R0,0
+* ADD R2,R1,R0
+* PUSH R3
+* ST R3,10
+* POP R3
+* ADDI R3,R3,12
+* AND R4,R0,R1
+* JUMP 0
+* OR R15,R14,R12
+* ANDI R3,R2,-4
+* ORI R8,R12,1
+* JUMP -5

-##How to Use It?
+## How to Use It?
 * Clone the repo.
 * Make sure that the file containing the instructions written in assembly language is in the same location with the code file.
 * Run it!